boshtannik/embedded-nano-mesh/README.md

   - Send data via Ping-pong method, and receive result saying that ping-pong send finished.
   - Send data via Transaction and receive result saying that transaction being finished.
 * Fully backward compatible with version 2.0.0
-* Backward compatible with version 1.0.0 with no transaction support.
+* Transaction of Backward compatibility with version 1.0.0 is restored.
+Only backward compatibility with version 2.1.0 is broken.

 ## Cross-platform compatibility
 Protocol currently natively runs on: